 Sponsor Roberto Colon M.D.
 Chief Medical Officer, VP of Operations Miami Valley Hospital Metrics Caseload of 1,770 families.
 100% receiving home visit services receive education and assessment of a safe sleep environment.
 100% of all moms, prenatal to age 1 of the child, are screened for depression.
 100% of healthy infants survive to their first birthday.
 More than 80% of moms enrolled prenatally initiate breastfeeding.
 54% are still breastfeeding at 6 months.
 Expansion to serve at least one more geographic area.
 Budget Premier Health supports salary and benefits expenses, projected at \$969,995 annually.
-Intervention Goal In 2022, 11% of all infants born were born preterm in Butler County, 2016-2022 32% of Butler County infants who died were born preterm.
-By race, Black infants were 2.5 times more likely than white infants to be born less than 37 weeks gestation.
-In 2022, the infant mortality rate for non-Hispanic Black infants was 5 per 1,000 live births.
+Intervention Goal According to Everyone Reach One's 2021 annual report for Montgomery County, the Black infant mortality rate (IMR) increased and the Black IMR was more than 3 times higher than the White IMR.
 The goals are to reduce infant mortality through home visits from birth to age 3 and to reach a caseload of 1,770 families for 2023-2025.
 Description Home visits include education about safe sleep, smoking cessation, reducing child maltreatment and injury, and encouraging mothers to breastfeed.
-Making connections to recruit pregnant first-time moms early in pregnancy is critical.
+Making connections to recruit pregnant first- time moms early in pregnancy is critical.
 One of the Fort Hamilton staff has transitioned to serve Montgomery and Preble Counties.
 Two staff are available to serve Preble County, expecting a growth of 25 clients.
-Miami County has added the Nurse Family Partnership to their services.
-Help Me Grow Brighter Futures utilized existing staff to support Miami County.
+Miami County has expressed an interest in adding the Nurse Family Partnership to their services.
+Help Me Grow Brighter Futures would like to partner by utilizing existing staff to support Miami County.
 In 2018 and 2019, Help Me Grow Brighter Futures received increased funding through Medicaid to expand home visiting for reducing infant mortality.
 Enrollment in home visiting increased by 200%.
-In 2017 the African American infant mortality rate was 15.1 in Butler County and in 2022 it decreased to a rate of 5.
-In 2022, 2,171 young children or pregnant moms were provided home visits completed with families.
+In 2017 the African American infant mortality rate was 16.9 in Montgomery County and by 2022 it had decreased to a rate of 14.5.
+2,171 young children or pregnant moms are currently being provided home visit services by the Help Me Grow Brighter Futures program.
+There were 28,124 home visits completed with families in 2022.
 The Nurse Family Partnership expanded into Butler County, adding staff at Atrium Medical Center and Fort Hamilton Hospital, to serve 100 first time pregnant women.
 The program expanded to 10 counties, adding Clark, Darke, Shelby and Warren Counties in 2022.
+Help Me Grow added a new program, Parents as Teachers, for families who missed eligibility for other programs but still have needs for parenting support and school readiness.
 Help Me Grow has 84 home visiting staff including 35 nurses, 24 Social Workers, and 25 teachers.
 Partners Greater Dayton Area Hospital Association, Kettering Health Network, Life Stages Centering, Five Rivers Health Centers, Southview Women's Center, Grandview Women's Center, Public Health, physician offices, and a variety of community programs such as the Wesley Center, Elizabeth New Life, Miami Valley Child Development Center, Promise to Hope, Life Resource Center, and Family Service Agency.